Academic year: 2022-23

 Behaviors

-The students will be encouraged to transfer the acquired knowledge in other contexts.
+The students will be encouraged to transfer the acquired knowledge to other contexts.

 None